Data Centers in Dundee

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: As a growing market, Dundee has access to a focused group of national and regional carriers.
-The primary data center facility operates on a carrier-neutral basis, providing choice for interconnection.
+Carrier Density & Carrier Neutrality: As a secondary market, Dundee has access to a focused group of national and regional carriers, as of September 2025.
+Carrier-neutral facilities provide connections to key UK networks, ensuring resilient service delivery across Scotland.

 Power Analysis